sethbrasile/ember-audio/README.md

 #### Need your help!
 I'm still feeling out how the API for this would be best designed, so please give me feedback/suggestions if you have any.

+#### Installation
+`ember install ember-audio`

 #### [Interactive Demo/Documentation](http://sethbrasile.github.io/ember-audio)

-Ember-audio provides an `audio` service that makes working with the Web Audio API super EZ.
+Ember Audio has no external dependencies and provides an `audio` service and various classes/mixins that make working with the Web Audio API super EZ.

-This is not done and not released yet!
-It does however, work.
-Feel free to take a look at the code (there are inline docs) and the dummy app if you want to try it out.
+Ember Audio aims to simplify sampling, triggering, routing, scheduling, synthesizing, soundfonts, and working with audio in-general.

+**Note**: Ember Audio will probably not fully respect semver until it is out of alpha!

-**Note**: You must be using a modern browser: http://caniuse.com/#feat=audio-api
+**Note**: Your target browsers must be modern!: http://caniuse.com/#feat=audio-api

 ## Installation